 I’m now far, far away from the cliff edge, I’ve been walking for years.
 But, it’s still there behind me.

-There were some days I walked a few miles back towards it.
-Some days I would just turn around and stare out in the distance, knowing what was out there.
+There were some days I walked a ways back towards it.
+Some days I would just turn around and stare out in the distance, knowing it was out there.
 Some days it took every recovery skill I had to keep myself facing forward.

-I haven’t mentioned that I’m also wearing a backpack.
-This backpack is full of the trauma I carry from having had a full-blown eating disorder for seven formative years.
-I’ve slowly been unpacking it, but it’s still so heavy.
-Some days I’m doing so well I hardly notice it, but other days I struggle under it’s weight until I’m in a state of tiredness so deep I can’t move.
+And then there’s my backpack, full of the trauma I carry from living with an eating disorder for seven formative years.
+I’ve been slowly unpacking it, but it’s still so heavy.
+Some days I feel so strong I hardly notice it, but other days I struggle under its weight until I’m in a state of tiredness so deep I can’t move.
 Those days I lay there and remind myself that no matter how hard it is right now, it’s better than being back in that abyss, looking up at the cliff I thought I’d never conquer.

 I can’t change the landscape of my life, that cliff will always be behind me.
 But it’s a big world out there– now I have the chance to get so lost in it that I couldn’t find my way back even if I wanted to.